kubernetes/website/content/en/blog/_posts/2022-12-29-scalable-job-tracking-ga/index.md

 with finalizers in some conditions ([#108645](https://github.com/kubernetes/kubernetes/issues/108645), [#109485](https://github.com/kubernetes/kubernetes/issues/109485), and [#111646](https://github.com/kubernetes/kubernetes/pull/111646)).
-As a result, we decided to disable the feature in the 1.23 and 1.24 releases.
+As a result, we decided to switch that feature gate to be disabled by default for the 1.23 and 1.24 releases.

 Once resolved, we re-enabled the feature for the 1.25 release.
 Since then, we have received reports from our customers running tens of thousands of Pods at a time in their clusters through the Job API.
-With this success, we decided to graduate the feature to stable in 1.26, as part of our long term commitment to make the Job API the best way to run large batch Jobs in a Kubernetes cluster.
+Seeing this success, we decided to graduate the feature to stable in 1.26, as part of our long term commitment to make the Job API the best way to run large batch Jobs in a Kubernetes cluster.